Look What You've Done to Me

-"Look What You've Done to Me" is a 1980 song recorded by Boz Scaggs, composed by Scaggs and David Foster for the movie Urban Cowboy.
-It reached #14 on the U.S. Billboard Hot 100 in November, #13 on the Cash Box Top 100, reached #30 in Canada and went to #3 on the US Adult Contemporary chart.
+"Look What You've Done to Me" is a song recorded by Boz Scaggs for the film Urban Cowboy.
+It was written by Scaggs and David Foster, and produced by Foster and Bill Schnee.
+The song reached No. 14 on the U.S. Billboard Hot 100 the week of October 25, 1980, No. 13 on the Cash Box Top 100, reached No. 30 in Canada and went to No. 3 on the US Adult Contemporary chart.
 The song reflects on a broken romance as depicted in the film.

+Charlie Puth covered the song at David Foster's 75th Birthday Concert held at The Hollywood Bowl on November 3, 2024.

 Background

 The song features the Eagles on background vocals and instrumentation by Don Felder on guitar and members of Toto and David Foster on keyboards.
 Two versions of the song were released.
-The more widely available version of the song (as released on Scaggs greatest hits compilations) places more emphasis on the Eagles' background vocals, plus additional background vocal stylings by Scaggs towards the end of the song.
+The more widely available version of the song (as released on Scaggs' greatest hits compilations) places more emphasis on the Eagles' background vocals, plus additional background vocal stylings by Scaggs towards the end of the song.
 The version as heard in the Urban Cowboy film (as well as its soundtrack) replaces the Eagles' vocals with a female chorus.

 According to comments made by both Scaggs and Foster on the television special (and subsequent DVD) Hit Man: David Foster and Friends, the song was written and recorded in one night after the studio called asking the duo to write a song for the scene, informing them the scene was to be filmed the following day, and the track needed to be on a courier plane the following morning.

-David Foster provided a bit more of the backstory on The Real Housewives of Beverly Hills, Season 3, Episode 3, titled "Don't Sing For Your Supper,” as his then-wife Yolanda was a cast member.
+Foster provided a bit more of the backstory on The Real Housewives of Beverly Hills, Season 3, Episode 3, titled "Don't Sing for Your Supper", as his then-wife Yolanda was a cast member.
 Foster said that Scaggs wasn't happy with any of the music he played that evening until the night was almost over.
-When Foster played the intro chords that became the trademark beginning of the song, Scaggs said, "That's it.”
+When Foster played the intro chords that became the trademark beginning of the song, Scaggs said, "That's it."